Dawgma-1712/WatchDawg2023/README.md

 * Match Scout <!-- Or maybe not use a list because we have 2 things -->
 * Automatically Analyze Other Teams and Robots During Live Matches

-## An Offline System
+## An Offline System.

 The WatchDawg scouting system is entirely offline, so no worries if you forget about your scouting system right before a competition!

+WatchDawg

-## An Easy To Use System
+## An Easy To Use System.

-The watchdawg system is very intutitive blah blah idk what to do help me im trapped here
+The watchdawg system is very intutitive <!-- reword obviously -->
+Integrated with excel and provides automatic match and robot analysis Portability of the app allows scouters to be spread out for better viewing

 <!--More stuff to note
-not a web page
-Excel Integration and Automatic Match Analysis
+not a web page (not a big deal but what if oops i closed the web page) Excel Integration and Automatic Match Analysis check Fully Offline check?
-Fully Offline
-Ease of use/Portability
+Ease of use/Portability check
 App + Excel sheet

-Future Steps
+Future Steps check

 -->

 # Quick Start <!--Git has an internal wiki system so we could use that?-->